amx01/Group-6_questionnaire_proj/README.md

 ### Reproducibility:
 * The code is 100% reproducible.
 All you need is our end product gp6.ipynb that runs in the ipython notebook, your google account and internet connection.
 We have integrated everything to work within python, including plotting graphs in R.
 * We will make use of the gspread package to retrieve google spreadsheet data in the set up process.
 Don't forget to edit the stat157.cfg file with your bmail account and the bconnected key to log in via the API to access data.
-Also note that you will have to edit the home directory to where your stat157.cfg is located in order to run the API properly.
+Also note that you will have to edit the home directory to where your stat157.cfg is located in order to run the API properly in the setup portion of the code.
 * To ensure the visualization part works properly, you will have your matplotlib, numpy, pandas, rpy/rpy2 and rmagic package installed in python.
 Also, make sure your system contains R.